Raghad-qassim/Reading-notes/201/read7.md

 The( border) attribute was used on both the (table)and (td)elements to indicate the width of the border in pixels.

 The (bgcolor) attribute was used to indicate background colors

+# Chapter 3: “Functions, Methods, and Objects”

+**Object constructors can use a function as a template for creating objects.**

+**When you created an object (using literal or constructor notation), you can add new properties to it.
+You do this using the dot notation**

+**The keyword( this) inside functions and objects., It always refers to one object, usually the object in which the function operates.**

+**function is created at the top level of a, then it is in the global scope or global context**

+**When a function is defined inside an object, it becomes a( method.)**

+**a variable has just one key (the variable name) and one value.**

+**Arrays can store multiple pieces of information.**

+   Array can be a special type of object.

+**object can be:**

+1)Individual objects

+Objects store sets of name/value pairs.

+2)Multiple objects

+Used when you need to create multiple objects within the same page.

+**Built-in object**

+These built-in objects act like a toolkit for creating interactive web pages

+**Type of Built-in object**:

+1)Browser object model

+2) Document object model

+3) Global javascript object

+**JavaScript has five simple (or primitive) data types:**
+1.String

+2.Number

+ 3.Boolean

+ 4.Undefined

+5.Null